 This investigation quantitatively characterized the certainty of the aging neuromuscular system in selecting a joint range of motion during gait based on the statistical concept of entropy.
 Elderly and young control groups walked on a treadmill at a self-selected pace.
 Joint angles were calculated for the ankle, knee and hip.
 We hypothesized that the aging group would exhibit less certainty in selecting a joint range of motion during gait.
 Our results supported this hypothesis, and indicated that aged individuals demonstrated statistically less certainty for the knee (16.8%) and hip (24.6%).
 We suggest that neurophysiological changes associated with aging may result in less certainty of the neuromuscular system in selecting a stable gait.

-Kurz, Max J. and Stergiou, Nicholas, "The aging human neuromuscular system expresses less certainty for selecting joint kinematics during gait" (2003).
+Kurz, Max J. and Stergiou, Nikolaos, "The aging human neuromuscular system expresses less certainty for selecting joint kinematics during gait" (2003).
 Journal Articles.
 141.